maelys-mcardle/newspaper-analysis/README.md

 This will retrieve the data from, by default, the `all-articles-with-metadata.yaml` file.

-This can search the articles for a string of text, list properties of each article (eg. title or date), and give a count of articles produced by individual authors.
-See the `--help` information for more details on usage.
+This can search the articles for a string of text, fetch statistics such as the total number of articles and paragraphs, give a count of how many articles were produced each year, and how many articles each author contributed.
+See the `--help` information for details on usage.